 City University, London

 Week-long intensive courses are run during school holiday periods in April and July, and sometimes in January, with follow-up days at half-term.
 Up to 24 people are accepted on each course and are divided into two groups: approximately 8 - 11 years and 12 - 18 plus.
-The University does not charge any fees.

 Contact: Sue Swinbank, Division Administrator